peteash10/2017-body-of-work/words/6 - Potential Collaborators.md

 I am very open to suggestions of other people and entities I should consider approaching.

+##People

+* [Gene Kogan](http://www.genekogan.com) is the Neural Networks go-to-guy.
+[Here's a good overview talk](https://vimeo.com/180044029) by him.
+See also everyone involved with [Alt-AI](http://alt-ai.net), a conference for using AI in art.
+At the very least I should go through his [Machine Learning for Artists]() classes.

 *	[James George](http://jamesgeorge.org/) at [Scatter](http://scatter.nyc) gave the talk that probably inspired me to start all this.
 I saw him at Resonate but [the Eyeo talk is the same](https://vimeo.com/134973504).

 *	[Golan Levin](http://www.flong.com) ran the [Experimental Capture](http://golancourses.net/capture2016/) workshop I attended in 2016.
 He directs the [Studio for Creative Enquiry](http://studioforcreativeinquiry.org) at CMU.
 At very least will know of lots of people who I might want to collaborate with.